mabel-dev/opteryx/docs/Contributor Guide/99 Windows.md

 # Set Up Guide (Windows)

+This guide will help you to set up a Windows workstation to work with the code and develop Opteryx.

-For WSL, refer to the Debian/Ubuntu set up guide, assuming you have a functioning WSL environment set up already.
+If using WSL, refer to the Debian/Ubuntu set up guide.
+Initial set up of the WSL component is not covered in these guides.

 ## Setting Up